arthurBricq/DiplomacyBetrayals/_posts/2020-12-19-datastory.md

+---
+layout: post
+title: Betrayals for the win
+subtitle: Our Data Story
+---

 > “The saddest thing about betrayal is that it never comes from your enemies.”

 Alliance, friendships, common interests but also trickery, deception, and betrayal shape our human interactions offline and online.